 Hermann Budzislawski, along with Willi Bredel and Maria Osten, founded the Editions du 10.
 Mai in Paris in spring 1939.
-The small publishing house commemorated the date of the Nazi book burning in 1933.
+The name choice of the small publishing house commemorated the date of the infamous Nazi book burning in May 1933.
 The Editions du 10.
-Mai received financial support from Michaeil Kolzow and left-wing writers groups and was closely connected with the KPD (Community Party).
-Only two books were published before their inventory was confiscated by the French police in August 1939.
-In the summer of 1940, the Gestapo confiscated the remaining copies of their books.
+Mai received financial support from Mikhail Kolzov and left-wing writers groups and was closely connected to the KPD (Communist Party).
+Only two books were published before the inventory of the publishing house was confiscated by the French police in August 1939.
+In the summer of 1940, the Gestapo confiscated the remaining copies.

-Budzislawski had fled to Zürich and then to Prague following the Machtergreifung.
-He settled in Paris before being forced to flee to the United States.
+Budzislawski had fled to Zürich and then to Prague following the Machtergreifung in 1933.
+He settled in Paris in 1939 before he was able flee to the United States in 1940.
 He was also the publisher and editor of the exile magazine Die neue Weltbühne.

 See also: Verlag "Die neue Weltbühne"

-- Palmier, Jean-Michel.
+Palmier, Jean-Michel.
 Weimar in Exile: The Antifascist Emigration in Europe and America.
-London: Verso, 2006t.
+London: Verso, 2006.

 "Prof. Dr. rer. pol.
 Hermann Budzislawski."
 Professorenkatalog der Universität Leipzig.
 Web.
 03 Dec.
 2012.

 - Location: Paris

 - Publisher(s): Hermann Budzislawski (February 11, 1901, Berlin - April 28, 1978 Berlin)

 - Author(s): Willi Bredel, Heinrich Mann